benfoley/react-admin-site-template/README.md

 ```

 Go to Firebase > `Project settings`
 Add a "web app" and copy the firebase config details into a new file in the react project `.env`.
 Use the following format, capitalise keys and prefix with REACT_APP_.
+See `.env.example` in the demo project.

 ```
 REACT_APP_API_KEY=key